pashmaklang/pashmak/README.md

 second value
 ```

-###### NOTE: the # character is comment operation. you can put comment in your code after # character. comments have not any effect in program
+###### NOTE: the # character is comment symbol. you can put comment in your code after # character. comments have not any effect in program

 ### more about mem
 You can calculate every thing in the `mem`.